 How to avoid trademark infringement in India?

 As an entrepreneur or a start-up owner, your company’s initial years are spent building goodwill and a market reputation for the brand name and creating a space in the market.
 One has to work hard on creating unique designs for a company logo to create an appealing brand identity.
+This brand identity is protected through trademark registration in India.
 However, what to do when someone copies your trademark?
-How do you prevent trademark infringement?
+How to avoid trademark infringement in India?
 If any existing logo, phrase, packaging of a product or any other feature that helps a consumer in the identification of a product causes confusion among the users in relation to the source of the goods is called trademark infringement.
-This blog discusses how to avoid trademark infringement in India.
+These instances may also be referred to as brand infringement.
+This blog discusses the various trademark infringement cases in India and derives how to avoid trademark infringement.

 Things to remember while filing a trademark application

-• Ensure that you have a unique brand name – It is always advisable to use unique elements in your trademark or a creative combination of letters or words to avoid any disputes before the trademark gets registered as well as post trademark registration.
+• Ensure that you have a unique brand name – It is always advisable to use unique elements in your trademark or a creative combination of letters or words to avoid any disputes pre and post trademark registration.
+This is the most essential characteristic of a trademark

 • Conduct a comprehensive trademark search – One should always pursue a comprehensive trademark search before finalizing a brand name for trademark registration.
 This will ensure that you have a seamless registration process without any glitches like rectification or opposition.
 The intention behind performing a trademark registration is to ensure that one does not face any trademark objections during the trademark registration process.
-Performing a trademark availability check is important to ensure that, the chosen brand doesn’t exist on the records of the trademark registry.
-Taking assistance or service from a legal professional who knows the trademark registration process can be of great help in making informed decisions.
+Performing a trademark search process is important to ensure that the chosen brand doesn’t exist on the records of the trademark registry.

-If your Trademark is already registered, make sure that there is an actual infringement that has occurred.
-Confusion with regard to the originality of a brand arises when two brands which look closely similar to each other are being used in relation to competing goods.
-The similarity in the brand name can be that of pronunciation/ look and appearance or overall impression created by a mark.
-If the brand seems similar to another brand then you should look for the goods and/ or service offerings.
-If the product offered by two brands is similar having confusingly similar trademarks then it can be called a trademark violation of the original trademark having an early use.
-The example of the recent case of Karim v/s Kareem will give you more clarity about trademark infringement
+If you already have certification, make sure that there is an actual infringement that has occurred.
+Confusion with regard to the originality of a brand arises when two brands which look closely similar to each other are used in relation to competing goods.
+This deceptive similarity is one of the relative grounds for refusal of trademark registration.
+If the products by two brands are similar, it is a brand infringement of the original trademark having an early use.

-The story ensuring trademark protection does not stop at trademark registration.
-How to avoid trademark infringement through trademark monitoring?
+The story ensures trademark protection does not stop at trademark registration.
+How to avoid trademark infringement in India through trademark monitoring?
 A registered owner should keep track of the use or misuse of the trademark.
-Trade monitoring is basically keeping a watch if someone else using the registered trademark.
-The same can be done by keeping taps on marketing campaigns run by competitors through various modes of advertising.
+Trademark monitoring is basically keeping a watch if someone else uses the registered trademark.
+You can do so by keeping taps on marketing campaigns run by competitors through various modes of advertising.

 It is also possible that one trademark might infringe on the other even if they are not similar.
 Identical labelling and packaging and similar sounding trademarks can cause confusion among consumers.
 Courts often consider “sight/ appearance of a trademark, sound and meaning” when determining if two marks are similar.
 Adding a prefix or suffix in the registered trademark will not help much.
 Before you move forward with filing a trademark application it is imperative to ensure that you do not have similarities to an existing trademark.